 BBQ Cake with Cherries (bake the cake on the grill while you enjoy dinner)

 I don’t know if there are enough cantaloupe recipes in this world, so here are my few small contributions.
 This coconut melon smoothie has just a few ingredients and it is SO delicious!
 And this cantaloupe sangria was served at our wedding, we like it so much!
 And while these melon skewers with mozzarella are shown with honeydew, they’d be great with cantaloupe (or a combination of the two).

 SWEET + SPICY GRILLED CANTALOUPE

-- ripe cantaloupe
+- 1 ripe cantaloupe

-- smoked paprika
+- 1 tablespoon smoked paprika to taste

-- Slice cantaloupe in 1/2" pieces.
+- Slice cantaloupe in ½" pieces.
 Sprinkle each side liberally with smoked paprika (not regular paprika).